Early Development Instrument (EDI) Project

-Erikson is partnering with a select group of Illinois communities to pilot the EDI as a tool to ignite community-led and data-driven systems change.
-This place-based project—the first of its kind in Illinois—will deepen our community partnerships in a collective effort to understand the needs of young children and families, formulate policies and advocate for resource alignment to address those needs, and inform strategy to ensure better systems coordination.
+Erikson partnered with Illinois communities engaging in the EDI as a tool to ignite community-led and data-driven systems change.
+This place-based project—the first of its kind in Illinois deepens our community partnerships in a collective effort to understand the needs of young children and families, formulate policies and advocate for resource alignment to address those needs.
+This project also informs strategy to ensure better systems coordination.

 What is the EDI?

-The EDI is an evidence-based population measure that illustrates the development of young children within the context of their neighborhood.
-EDI data is collected through a 103 question survey administered by kindergarten teachers during the second half of the year.
-The data are presented through neighborhood-level tables and maps to visualize the developmental strengths and weaknesses of young children in a specific or combination of domains (see www.risktoready.org for an example).
+The Early Development Instrument is a neighborhood-level population measure that gauges the development of young children within the context of their community.
+EDI data is collected through an approximate 103 question survey administered by kindergarten teachers during the second half of the year.
+The data are presented through neighborhood-level tables and maps (see edi.erikson.edu for an example).

 The EDI provides a holistic snapshot of young children in five key developmental domains: